gdi3d/beautiful-jekyll/_posts/2021-03-30-I-ate-580-cookies-under-5-minutes.md

 ---
 layout: post
 published: true
-title: I Ate 580 Cookies Under 5 Minutes
+title: I Ate 580 Cookies Under 5 Minutes.
+No Milk
 date: '2021-03-30'
-subtitle: How I survived after eating 580 cookies under 5 minutes and what happend next
+subtitle: How I survived after eating 580 cookies under 5 minutes and what happened next
 category: Posts
 tags: privacy
 bigimg: /img/i-ate-cookies-survived.jpg
 ---

 I was feeling hungry that day, but I never imagined that I could end up liked I did.
-Knowing all that I know today, next time I will be more carefull.
+Knowing all that I know today, next time I will be more careful.

 If you're here thinking: **'how can someone eat some much!! 🤯'** I'm sorry to tell you that the title was just clickbait.
 (Although I do eat a lot of real cookies )

-In this post I'm going to show how cookies on sites have gone wild.
+In this post, I'm going to show how cookies on sites have gone wild.

-I'm not new to cookies nor privacy issues on the internet, but a few days ago I was surprise when I accidentally saw how many cookies outlook was using when I opened my email.
+I'm not new to cookies nor privacy issues on the internet, but a few days ago I was surprised when I accidentally saw how many cookies outlook was using when I opened my email.

-> I'm not saying that cookies count have a direct relation with privacy.
-But I'm surprise on how many each site end up installing.
+> I'm not saying that cookies count has a direct relation with privacy.
+But I'm surprised at how many each site ends up installing.

-Some context before I post the screenshoots:
+Some context before I post the screenshots:

 - I live in Europe, so the GDPR banners are shown on almost every site and I accepted the default cookie options.
-- I was logged in some sites.
+- I was logged in to some sites.

 Here's the list, ordered from biggest to smallest (screenshots below list):